Scroll Saw Patterns and Where to Find Them

 Books and Magazines

-Woodworking and craft magazines are a good place to find patterns.
+Woodworking and craft magazines are good places to find patterns.
 For instance, I subscribe to the Scroll Saw Woodworking & Crafts magazine.
 This is an excellent quarterly magazine dedicated to scroll sawing.
 It includes information about new products, tips and tricks, and the patterns for some of the featured articles.

 Other woodworking and craft magazines may also have patterns and plans included in them.